bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 The definition of this function can be read as follows.
 A string of one character is a palindrome.
 An empty string is also a palindrome.
-A string that starts and ends with the same symbol is a palindrome if the "middle" part of the string is also a palindrome.
+A string that starts and ends with the same symbol is a palindrome if the “middle” part of the string is also a palindrome.
 Any other string is not a palindrome.

 The function definitions on a functional language often can be read as